pluck-cms/pluck-albums-enhancements/README.md

 Module for Pluck-CMS, an enhancements version of album module

 * Added description of album
-* Allow to edit album name and description
+* Edit album name
+* Edit description with html code
-* Random image in site instead of first image
+* Random image in site